 4th Place: Team Denali Surfnerds with 52 species

 Meet the 2018 Birdathon Teams!

 This year four teams are competing for the first place trophy, and trying to avoid the dreaded second-place "rubber chicken" trophy.

 As the winners of last year's Birdathon, Team All for Knot! is the team to beat.
 Composed of board member Eric Myers and executive director Nils Warnock, this team will be scouring the lands for every bird they can hear and see.
 But will they hold on to their trophy this year?

 Fueled by the indignity of receiving the second place "rubber chicken" award last year, Team Swift is gunning for first place.
 With the motto "leave no turnstone unturned" this team starts early and ends late.
 Comprised of science director Melanie Smith, GIS biologist Ben Sullender, and policy director Susan Culliney, Team Swift can identify birds and tell you their conservation status.

 Team Just Wingin' It

 Team Just Wingin' It is serious about having fun, watching birds, and making sure there are plenty of good snacks.
-Made up of deputy director Michelle LeBeau, Arctic ecologist Max Goldman, and GIS analyst Erika Knight, this team specializes in exploring new and unusual birding locales, and appreciating the birds they see, while still making it home for dinner.
+Made up of deputy director Michelle LeBeau, conservation biologist Max Goldman, and GIS analyst Erika Knight, this team specializes in exploring new and unusual birding locales, and appreciating the birds they see, while still making it home for dinner.